Last fact-checked 3 Jun 2024 | Report a content error

 It’s a long report — over 40 pages — but it has one very clear central message.
 Tobacco is “the only consumer product that kills up to two thirds of its users”.
 We need to help smokers quit, then make it impossible for people to take up smoking in the first place.
 This is what “Stopping the start” is all about.

-Here’s a quick breakdown of what might change in the next few years…
+Here’s a quick breakdown of what Stopping the Start was all about…

 Keep raising the smoking age by one year, every year

-Current estimates suggest that this one law could halve the percentage of smokers under 30 by 2030.
-Twenty years from now, the ‘smokers under 30’ stat could be 0% (source: gov.uk).
+Current estimates suggest that this one law could have halved the percentage of smokers under 30 by 2030.
+Twenty years from now, the ‘smokers under 30’ stat could have been 0% (source: gov.uk).
+We hope that the next government recognise the value here, and take bold steps to outlaw smoking once and for all.

 Spend more money on stop-smoking support services

 The government already spends £68 million a year on local stop smoking services.
-The new plan more than doubles this investment to £138 million a year.
-In theory, this increased investment could help 360,000 people set a quit date each year.
-There’s also a plan for a new national anti-smoking campaign (£15 million a year) and a plan to support pregnant smokers who are trying to quit (£10 million).
+The new plan was to more than double this investment to £138 million a year.
+In theory, this increased investment could have helped 360,000 people to set a quit date each year.
+There was also a plan for a new national anti-smoking campaign (£15 million a year) and a plan to support pregnant smokers who are trying to quit (£10 million).
+Thankfully, this is still happening and won't be affected by the election (source: gov.uk)

 Free vapes for quitters with ‘Swap to Stop’